-The economic model built after the war consisted, at the level of employees and non-managerial executives, of recruiting "white-collar workers" straight from university, who would join one of the big Japanese companies and build their career.
-The salaryman was granted employment for life, with a very low chance of dismissal, in exchange for giving their complete loyalty to the company, over any other companies or even their family life.
-This model, although less prevalent since the crisis of the 1990s and the "lost decade", remains widespread in the country.
+The economic model built after the war consisted, at the level of employees and non-managerial executives, of recruiting "white-collar workers" straight from universities, to join one of the big Japanese companies and build their career.
+The salaryman was granted employment for life, with a very low chance of dismissal, in exchange for complete loyalty to the company, even at the expense of their family life.
+This model, although less prevalent today since the economic crisis of the 1990s termed the "lost decade", remains widespread in the country.

 The company as a center of social life

 The salaryman's working hours are known to be as much as 12 hours a day.
 The long hours aren't the only link connecting the salaryman to their employer.

 However, in many cases, the day does not end here as many participate in social activities beyond office hours... just look at the busy streets filled with men in dark suits patronizing izakaya to participate in a nomikai, or heading to a hostess bar... this is the life.